Seamless Dental Restoration

 What To Expect At A Dental Crown Appointment?

-Typically, a dental crown procedure necessitates two visits to our office and is expertly conducted by our skilled dentist.
+A dental crown procedure typically requires two visits to our office, where it will be expertly performed by our skilled dentist.

 Examination

-Just like any other dental procedure, the process begins with a comprehensive dental examination, where our dentist will thoroughly assess and clean your teeth, ensuring they are ready for a seamless fit.
-In cases where the tooth is fractured or extensively affected by decay, our team will skillfully eliminate the damaged portions, allowing the dental crown to effectively shield the tooth against future decay.
+As with any dental procedure, the process begins with a detailed examination.
+Our dentist will carefully evaluate and clean your teeth, preparing them for a flawless fit.
+If the tooth is fractured or significantly damaged by decay, our skilled team will remove the affected areas, ensuring the dental crown provides optimal protection against further damage.

 Shaping The Crown

-Using dental putty, we will take an accurate impression of your teeth, which will serve as a blueprint for fabricating your porcelain crowns.
-During this period, a temporary dental crown will be placed on your teeth, ensuring functionality until your next visit.
-In cases where a tooth replacement is desired with a dental implant, we will take an impression of the implant and the adjacent teeth, enabling our laboratory to create a personalized crown that seamlessly integrates with your unique dental structure.
+We take an accurate impression of your teeth using dental putty, which is used to create your custom porcelain crown.
+A temporary crown will be placed to maintain functionality until your next visit.
+For dental implant replacements, we also take impressions of the implant and adjacent teeth to ensure a seamless, personalized crown that fits your dental structure.

 Placing the Crown

-The cost of a dental crown can vary significantly depending on several factors.
-With typical insurance coverage, a single crown can range from around $200 to $600 or more.
-For patients without insurance, a rough estimate for a crown would be approximately $800 to $1200 and above.
+The cost of a dental crown varies based on several factors.
+With insurance, a single crown typically ranges from $200 to $600 or more.
+Without insurance, the cost is generally between $800 and $1,200 or higher.

-To obtain an accurate quote, it is essential to consult with a dentist, undergo an oral examination, and discuss your specific circumstances.
-If you have dental insurance, we are more than happy to provide you with a quote that you can submit to them, allowing you to determine your out-of-pocket costs before making a decision.
+To get an accurate quote, it’s important to consult with a dentist, have an oral examination, and discuss your specific needs.
+If you have dental insurance, we’ll gladly provide a quote for you to submit, helping you understand your out-of-pocket costs before making a decision.

 Contact us today